In cradle of Syrian revolt, army is now in charge

 A Syrian journalist approached Reuters to say she had been threatened because she supported President Assad.

 "My heart is burning, when I see what is happening to my country it breaks my heart," she said, declining to give her name.
-"They want to terrorise us here in Deraa, why?"
+"They want to terrorize us here in Deraa, why?"

 General Mohamed Asaad said the city was now safe and under state control.
 He said 200 detainees had been released in the southern city.
 Activists say thousands of Syrians have been imprisoned since unrest began.